-From time to time the Trust has produced other events such as the Making Waves workshop series and other workshops and meetings around specific topics; see the archive for information about past workshops and meetings.
+From time to time the Trust has produced other events such as the Making Waves workshop series (2000), the Magdalena Aotearoa Networking Party (2010, Wellington) and other workshops and meetings around specific topics; see the archive for information about past workshops and meetings.

-Magdalena Aotearoa organises visits to New Zealand by women theatre practitioners from around the world; see the archive for information about past visits.
+Magdalena Aotearoa organises visits to New Zealand by women theatre practitioners from around the world; see the archive for information about previous visiting artists.

 Members of the Magdalena Aotearoa network regularly participate in international theatre festivals and conferences, including Transit V at Odin Teatret, Denmark, 8-18 January 2007, and Magdalena Singapore, July 2006.
 See the archive for information about participation at international festivals.

 The Magdalena Aotearoa Trust operates on a small project-by-project budget and is run by volunteers; we do NOT give grants.